 Most people think that electroshock is completely banned but this is not the case.
-As of early 2017, there are only 2 partial bans: Western Australia has a ban for under 14 year olds and ACT bans its use on under 12 year olds.
-In 2013, a complete ban was placed on the use of electroshock for all ages in Sicily and there are various other partial bans around the world.3
+As of early 2017, ECT is legal for use on children in all Australian states except WA and ACT.
+In WA ECT is banned on under 14-year-olds and ACT bans it on under 12- year-olds.3 In 2013, a complete ban was placed on the use of electroshock for all ages in Sicily and there are various other partial bans around the world.4

 Psychiatrists deceptively cloak electroshock with medical legitimacy— the hospital setting, white-coated assistants, anaesthetics, muscle paralysing drugs and sophisticated-looking equipment.
 The effects of shock treatment are horrific, but the full ramifications are not explained to the patients or families.
 Worse, when objections are raised, they are more often than not overruled.
 Electroshock never addresses the cause of the person’s problems and offers no cure.